 “ [AfrikMall] is a place where the African community can come and feel like they’re in a familiar space, but also a place where people in the rest of the community can come and feel like they’re welcome with a nice view into the African culture,” Malara said.

-“There’s a lot of opportunity here and I look forward to seeing what kind of key partners, major events to be thrown and what happens to the surrounding area,” said Ira Moran, an intern from the Black United Fund of Colorado.
+“There’s a lot of opportunities here and I look forward to seeing what kind of key partners, major events to be thrown and what happens to the surrounding area,” said Ira Moran, an intern from the Black United Fund of Colorado.

-Moran envisions himself becoming a consumer, patron and possibly a vendor with AfrikMall.
-He had the opportunity to meet with AfrikMall CEO Cobina Lartson and discussing fundraising, construction and general networking ideas.
+Moran envisions himself becoming a consumer, patron, and possibly a vendor with AfrikMall.
+He had the opportunity to meet with AfrikMall CEO Cobina Lartson and discussing fundraising, construction, and general networking ideas.

 The community effort that initiated the process of AfrikMall has been well received by the surrounding area.
 Feedback from the Aurora community has been positive and some folks have even gone so far as to label the Arts District ‘The New Five Points,’ a predominately African-American neighborhood in Denver.